 - Any branch lines on wet sprinkler systems exposed or subject to extreme cold weather should be insulated and heat traced.
-Electric heat tracing should be UL-listed for this specific purpose.
+Electric heat tracing products should be UL-listed for this specific purpose.

 - Fire pump test headers should be checked to ensure they have been properly drained.